iszczesniak/cpp/memory/index.md

 Small data may be accepted or returned in processor registers, e.g, an integer in EAX for x86, Linux, and GCC.

+We differentiate between two call conventions:

+* legacy, that the legacy C++ depended on,

+* modern, that the modern C++ depends on.

-In the legacy call convention, a function returned its result in a temporary place at the top of the stack, which was easy to locate with the stack register -- that was an advantage.
-A disadvantage it was to copy the result from the temporary place to its destination, e.g., a variable that was initialized with the result.
+The **legacy call** convention required a function to return its result in a temporary place at the top of the stack, which was easy to locate with the stack register -- that was an advantage.
+A disadvantage it was to copy the result from that temporary place to a destination, e.g., a variable that was initialized with the result.

-The modern call convention allows the place for the return value be allocated anywhere in memory (not only on the stack, but also on the heap, or in the memory for the global and static data), and passing to a function the address of the place, so that the function can create the return value at the place pointed.
+The **modern call** convention allows the place for the return value be allocated anywhere in memory (not only on the stack, but also on the heap, or in the memory for the global and static data), and passing to a function the address of the place, so that the function can create the return value at the destination pointed.
 We don't need a temporary place anymore.
 For instance, for x86, Linux, and GCC, the address is passed to a function on the stack last, while to a constructor in the RDI register.

 The following example demonstrates that a result can be returned anywhere (now that we have the modern call convention), and not only